awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.md

 Similarly, a `DynamicRecord` represents a logical record within a `DynamicFrame`\.
 It is like a row in a Spark `DataFrame`, except that it is self\-describing and can be used for data that does not conform to a fixed schema\.

-You can convert `DynamicFrames` to and from `DataFrames` once you resolve any schema inconsistencies\.
+You can convert `DynamicFrames` to and from `DataFrames` after you resolve any schema inconsistencies\.

 ##  — Construction —<a name="aws-glue-api-crawler-pyspark-extensions-dynamic-frame-_constructing"></a>
 + [\_\_init\_\_](#aws-glue-api-crawler-pyspark-extensions-dynamic-frame-__init__)